Ccolombe12/Ccolombe12.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I made a webpage!
-I will be sharing my academic publications, my personal and course projects, and posting weekly recrrational math and programming problems and my solutions to them!
+I will be sharing my academic publications, my personal and course projects, and posting weekly recreational math and programming problems and my solutions to them!
 Stay tuned :smile: